-Establish and maintain the description of a defined risk management process.
+Establish and maintain the description of a defined measurement and analysis process.
 [GP114]

-Collect work products, measures, measurement results, and improvement information derived from planning and performing the risk management process to support the future use and improvement of the organization's processes and process assets.
+Collect work products, measures, measurement results, and improvement information derived from planning and performing the measurement and analysis process to support the future use and improvement of the organization's processes and process assets.
+[GP117]